13 Best Salesforce Alternatives in 2026

 - Revenue forecasting and custom sales reports

 Limitations: Purely a sales CRM.
 No marketing automation, invoicing, project management, or document tools.
-Add-ons for LeadBooster, Web Visitors, and Smart Docs increase costs.
+Add-ons for LeadBooster ($32.50/company/month), Web Visitors ($41/company/month), and Smart Docs ($32.50/company/month) increase costs significantly.
+Not suited for complex enterprise sales processes .

 Freshsales (by Freshworks) stands out for including phone, email, and chat channels directly inside the CRM.
-It is an affordable Salesforce alternative for teams that want AI-powered lead management with built-in communication tools.
+Salesforce requires separate licenses or add-ons for telephony and chat.
+Freshsales bundles these communication channels into its base plans, making it a cost-effective alternative for teams that rely on multi-channel outreach.

 Key features: